How To Break a Weight Loss Plateau – Without Starving Yourself

 And then it all stopped.

-Unfortunately many popular diet books are strangely quiet on the issue — weight loss plateaus don’t make good testimonials.
+The plateauing effect is the biggest motivation-killer – yet most diet books are strangely quiet on the issue (weight loss plateaus don’t make good testimonials).

-Yet they happen to most people.
+Plateaus happen to most people.

 The best single word of advice is to make a change.